 French is the language of business in the DRC.
-Local languages including Swahili and Lingala, as well as Kikongo and Tshiluba, are also widely spoken, particularly in rural areas.
+Local languages, including Swahili, Lingala, Kikongo and Tshiluba, are also widely spoken, particularly in rural areas.

 A handshake is the usual greeting between business associates.
 It's not unusual for people to touch each other on the shoulder or arm while talking to those they are familiar with.
 When shaking someone's hand with their right hand, they may also hold their right forearm with their left hand.

 A gift is acceptable when visiting an associate's home, but with the prevalence of bribery and corruption, expats should consider their gift-giving carefully.

 Local culture is still traditional when it comes to gender roles.
 There are very few women in senior positions within the corporate sector.

 Business culture in the DRC

-Expats doing business in the Democratic Republic of Congo will find the Congolese to be friendly and welcoming.
+Expats doing business in the Democratic Republic of the Congo will find the Congolese to be friendly and welcoming.
 They generally take pride in their work and are hard working.
-Appearance is also important and locals dress smartly, but modestly.
+Appearance is also important, and locals dress smartly but modestly.

 Status is important in Congolese culture, including in business.
 Elders and those in authority are respected.
 Likewise, business structures in the DRC are hierarchical.
-Although the ideas of the team are generally welcomed, the final decisions are normally made from the top.
+Although the ideas of the team are typically welcomed, the final decisions are normally made from the top.

 French is the language of business in the Congo.
 To communicate effectively with Congolese associates, expats are recommended to learn at least some French.
 The effort will likely be recognised.
 Other local languages such as Lingala and Swahili are also widely spoken, especially in more rural areas.